Thermostat Short Burned the Fuse: AC System Repair and Air Handler Fuse Replacement in Tampa, FL 33615

 This is actually a good thing: it tells us that the system did what it was supposed to do from a safety and protection standpoint.

-Repair Process: Safe Air Handler Fuse Replacement and Wiring Correction
+The Fix: New Air Handler Fuse and Thermostat Wiring Correction

 Once we identified the burned fuse and the shorted thermostat cable as the source of the problem, we walked the homeowner through the repair steps in plain language.
 We always want homeowners in Tampa, FL 33615 to understand what we’re doing and why.